thejsway/thejsway/manuscript/chapter01.md

 When a program is executed, the statements in it are "read" one after another.
 It's the combination of these individual results that produces the final result of the program.

-Here's an example of a JavaScript program including several statements.
+Here's an example of a JavaScript program including several statements, followed by the result of its execution.

 ```js
 console.log("Hello from JavaScript!");